Miroslav Blažević

-Miroslav "Ćiro" Blažević (/hr/; 9 February 1935 – 8 February 2023) was a Bosnian-Croatian professional football manager and player.

-A former right winger, his professional playing career spanned from 1954 to 1966, during which he played for Dinamo Zagreb, Lokomotiva Zagreb, Sarajevo, Rijeka and Swiss clubs Sion and Moutier.
+Miroslav "Ćiro" Blažević (/hr/; 9 February 1935 – 8 February 2023) was a Bosnian and Croatian professional football manager and player.
+A former right winger, his professional playing career spanned from 1954 to 1966, during which he played for Dinamo Zagreb, Lokomotiva Zagreb, Sarajevo, Rijeka as well as Swiss clubs Sion and Moutier.

 As a manager, his most successful period was with the Croatia national team, which he led to the quarter-finals in the 1996 European Championship and won third place at the 1998 FIFA World Cup.
-He also managed the following national teams: Switzerland, Iran, Bosnia and Herzegovina and China Olympic.
+He went on to manage the following national teams: Switzerland, Iran, Bosnia and Herzegovina and China Olympic.
 Blažević also had successful spells at Vevey, Sion, Lausanne-Sport, Rijeka, Dinamo Zagreb, Grasshopper Zürich, Priština, Osijek, Varteks, Zagreb, Shanghai Shenhua and Sloboda Tuzla.

 From 29 March 1993 to 23 February 1995, he was president of Dinamo Zagreb.

-Blažević maintained a colourful public persona in both Bosnia and Herzegovina and Croatia, where he was reverently known as "trener svih trenera" (the "coach of all coaches").
+Blažević's colourful public persona and extended managerial career has him reverently known as trener svih trenera (the "coach of all coaches") within Southeast Europe.

 Early life

 Blažević was born to a Bosnian Croat family in Travnik, Kingdom of Yugoslavia (in present-day Bosnia and Herzegovina) on 9 February 1935.
 However, his parents did not register his birth until the next day, resulting in his official birthday being listed as 10 February.
 He was the youngest of eight children.
-In his teens he trained skiing.
+In his teens he trained in skiing.